Pinching operators for approximating multiphoton entangled states: Introduction

 Squeezed states may be defined by a squeezing operator $\hat{S} = \exp(\hat{A})$ acting on, say, the vacuum state, where $\hat{A} = -\hat{A}^\dagger$ is skew-Hermitian.
-Prior work in the theoretical description of squeezed light has focused mainly on one or two spatial modes, for which $\hat{A}$ is a linear or quadratic function of the multi-modal creation and annihilation operators.
-Quadratic forms can be used to represent entangled photon pairs, as is the case for parametric down conversion, and have been used to conduct Bell tests \cite{Kwiat1995}.
+Prior work in the theoretical description of squeezed light has focused mainly on one or two spatial modes, for which $\hat{A}$ is a linear or quadratic function of the multimodal creation and annihilation operators.
+Quadratic forms can be used to represent entangled photon pairs, as is the case for parametric down conversion, and have been routinely used to conduct Bell tests \cite{Kwiat1995}.
+It must be understood, however, that the states produced in these experiments are not, in fact, Bell states but, rather, superpositions of the vacuum state (to zeroth order), a two-photon Bell state (to first order), and higher order Fock states, which Iskhakov et al.\ in have termed \emph{macroscopic Bell states} \cite{Iskhakov2011}.

+Although squeezed states may consist of an arbitrary number of modes, their quadratic form limits them to describing no more than two-photon entangled states, at least to first order in the Fock decomposition.
+Other, generalized notions of squeezed states have, however, been suggested.
+Satyanarayana introduced the notion of \emph{generalized squeezed coherent states}, for which the single-mode squeezing operator is applied to a general Fock state, followed by an application of the displacement operator \cite{Satyanarayana1985}.
+Nieto and Truax have described a generalization in which the single-mode squeezed states are eigenstates of linear combinations of creation and annihilation operators \cite{Nieto1993}.
+At about the same time, Lo and Sollie introduced the notion of \emph{generalized multimode squeezed states}, for which squeezing may be performed on an arbitrary number of modes \cite{Lo1993}.
+We note that for all such generalizations the form of $\hat{A}$ remains quadratic.
+Hence, in the weak-squeezing regime such states can represent at most two entangled photons.

-Higher-order nonlinearities can give rise to generalized squeezing with cubic and higher order forms for $\hat{A}$ \cite{ElyutinKlyshko1990,Braunstein1987}, although one must take care in defining them \cite{Gorska2014}.
+Higher-order nonlinearities can give rise to generalized squeezing with cubic and higher order forms for $\hat{A}$, although one must take care in defining them \cite{Gorska2014}.
 When acted upon the vacuum state, the resulting quantum states are non-Gaussian and can be a resource for quantum computing.
-Generalized squeezing is only defined for single-mode operators.
-A general description of higher-order, multi-mode forms is therefore lacking.
+Several such higher-order generalizations of squeezing have been introduced, all of them restricted a single mode.
+For example, Braunstein and MacLachlan use the term \emph{generalized squeezing} to describe a special case of single-mode, multiphoton squeezing \cite{Braunstein1987}.
+Similarly, Elyutin and Klyshko have introduced a single-mode cubic form of $\hat{A}$ to describe third subharmonic generation \cite{Elyutin1990}.
+More recently, Zelyay, Dey, and Hussin used the term \emph{generalized squeezed states} to describe a generalization of single-mode squeezing in terms of a generalized number operator, from which are defined generalized creation and annihilation operators \cite{Zelaya2018}.
+All such generalizations are defined only for single-mode operators and therefore cannot be used to represent multiphoton entangled states.
+A general description of higher-order, multimode forms is therefore lacking.